RhoInc/open-source-handbook/workflow/opensourcecommittee/README.md

 7. Owner has confirmed that there is no confidential information in the repo

-8. Code review been completed.
+8. Code review has been completed.